drshyamsundaram/nlp/README.md

 Conditional Frequency Distributions can help in identifying differences in the usage of words in different texts.
 For example, commonly used words in books/articles on the “romance” genre could be different from words used in books/articles of the “news” genre.
 An example with nltk library to get the conditional frequency distribution of words.
-Here we use the Brown corpus. reference : https://www.nltk.org/book/ch02.html
+Here we use the Brown corpus.
+[Reference](https://www.nltk.org/book/ch02.html)

 # N-grams
 N-gram is a contiguous sequence of n items from a given sample of text or speech.
 NLTK provides methods to extract n-grams from text